andrewbridge/Musical-Review/reviews/Week 5 - Pink Floyd - The Dark Side of the Moon.md

 ## Fred said:

-"It's just sublime.
-I wish I could articulate better as to why, but I'm not sure I can.
-Dark Side of the Moon is one of those high-water marks of creativity and expression.
-If I wasn't such a surly git it probably would have changed my life.
+"The Dark Side of the Moon is one of those high-water marks of artistic expression.
+It's just sublime.
+I don't have a bad thing to say about it.
+I think the two halves need each other, their relationship not unlike the one shared by the beam of light and the prism that adorn the iconic cover.
+If I wasn't such an impassive git this album probably would have changed my life.
 I've chosen favourites, but you really should just listen to it all in one go."

 10/10